|Date Of Birth:||1910|

 For the following season he was with Crusaders, helping them to victory in the Steel and Sons Cup, defeating Charleville 3-1 in the final.
 His performances drew the attention of Linfield and during the 1932-33 year he made a number of first team appearances with the Blues, but according to Ireland’s Saturday Night “his lack of inches, perhaps, was the principle reason why he did not find a permanency at Windsor Park.”

-He moved on to Cliftonville for the 1933-34 term and before the season ended he had been honoured with an Amateur International cap when lining out at inside left against England in a 4-0 defeat in February 1934.
+He moved on to Cliftonville for the 1933-34 term and before the season ended he had been honoured with an Amateur International cap when lining out at inside left against England in a 4-0 defeat in February 1934, adding to the 1931 Junior Cap he picked up against Scotland when he was with Crusaders.
 At season’s end he was on the Cliftonville team that lost 5-0 in the final of the IFA Cup to a rampant Linfield, who were completing a League-Cup Double.